 Remember, if people approach you and ask you to sign away the home so they can make your payments, it is probably a scam.

 The Bottom Line on Avoiding Home Loan Scams

 The mortgage crash had many terrible consequences.
 Not only did people lose their homes and billions in equity.
 They also sometimes fell for scams from devious people because they were desperate and down on their luck.

 Be careful not to pay to many origination fees with bad-credit loan mortgages just because you have credit problems in the past.
-You also shouldn’t have to pay hefty application fees on no-money down mortgages.
+You also shouldn’t have to pay hefty application fees on a zero down house loan.

 No matter how down on your luck you might be, it is very important to stay on your toes when it comes to any deals on your personal residence.

 If you ever had any shred of doubt about the legitimacy of a company you are dealing with, stop the transaction and do some careful research.
 A good place to start is to do a Google search for the company name and see if anyone has had any bad experiences in the past.